3410/7100 – Code of Conduct Part 1

 Range of Penalties

-- Oral warning
+- Verbal warning

-- Written warning.
+- Written warning

-- Written notification to parents.
+- Written notification to parents

 - Suspension from transportation